gongchen161/CMS/README.md

   1. run `rails db:migrate` to generate all the necessary tables;

 * How to run the application
+  1. To view the page content
-  1. run `rails server` to start the server
+    a. run `rails server` to start the server
-  2. Go to `localhost:3000`(default destination) to launch the application
+    b.
+Go to `localhost:3000`(default destination) to launch the home page
+  2. To manage the pages
+    a. create an admin user in mysql admin_user table
+    b.
+Go to `localhost:3000\admin`(default destination) to log in
+    c.
+Edit, Update and view the pages/sections using the links